grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/04 Token.md

 excerpt: 'How to authenticate with k6 Cloud token'
 ---

-Before you can interact with the k6 Cloud service, whether it's for streaming results or running tests in the cloud, you'll need to authenticate.
-Your Auth Token is what enables this and allows you to interact with the k6 Cloud using the k6 CLI or through the REST API.
-To get your Auth Token, please visit this [page](https://app.k6.io/account/token).
+You'll need to authenticate in order to use k6 Cloud, whether it's for streaming results or running tests in the cloud.
+Your Auth Token enables the interaction with k6 Cloud using the k6 CLI or through the REST API.
+[Get your Auth Token](https://app.k6.io/account/token).

 Below are some examples on how to utilize the token to authenticate.

 > #### Google/GitHub Single Sign-On Users
 >
-> For Single Sign-On (SSO) users, `k6 login cloud` requires a k6 cloud account email and password.
-You will need to create a password by using [Forgot Password](), or you'll instead need to <a href="https://app.k6.io/account/token"> get your API authentication token from the app</a> and supply that explicitly: `k6 login cloud --token YOUR_API_AUTH_TOKEN`.
+> For Single Sign-On (SSO) users, `k6 login cloud` requires a k6 Cloud account email and password.
+You will need to create a password using [Forgot Password](), or you'll instead need to <a href="https://app.k6.io/account/token"> get your API authentication token from the app</a> and supply that explicitly: `k6 login cloud --token YOUR_API_AUTH_TOKEN`.
 > <a href="#authenticating-with-api-token">See below</a> for more information.

 > #### Docker Users
 >
-> If you're running k6 in a Docker container you'll need to make sure that the k6 config file where the k6 cloud API authentication information (an API authentication token) will be stored to is persisted via a Docker volume to the host machine using the `-c/--config PATH/TO/CONFIG_FILE` CLI flag, e.g. `docker run -i -v /path/on-host:/path/in-container/ loadimpact/k6 login cloud -c /path/in-container/config.json`.
+> If you're running k6 in a Docker container you'll need to make sure that the k6 config file where the k6 Cloud API authentication information is stored to is persisted via a Docker volume to the host machine, using the `-c/--config PATH/TO/CONFIG_FILE` CLI flag, e.g. `docker run -i -v /path/on-host:/path/in-container/ loadimpact/k6 login cloud -c /path/in-container/config.json`.

 > #### Integrating with CI
 >